CartoDB/carto.js/doc/API.md

 ##### vis.getLayers()

 Returns an array of layers in the map.
-The first is the base layer.
+The first is always the base layer.

 ##### vis.addOverlay(options)

-Adds an overlay to the map that can be either a zoom control, a tooltip or an infobox.
+Adds an overlay to the map that can be either a zoom control, a tooltip, or an infobox.

 ###### Arguments